Zaire Mitchell-Paden: Cleveland Browns

 On April 30, 2022, Mitchell-Paden was signed to the Cleveland Browns as an undrafted free agent after going unselected in the 2022 NFL draft.
-He was signed to the practice squad on August 31, 2022.
-On January 9, 2023, he was signed to a reserve/futures contract.
-He was waived on August 29, 2023 but was resigned to the practice squad two days later.
-On September 30, 2023, he was elevated to the active roster but was resigned back to the practice squad two days later.
-He signed a reserve/future contract on January 15, 2024.
+He was re-signed to the team's practice squad after being waived during final roster cuts on August 31.

+On January 9, 2023, Mitchell-Paden was signed to a reserve/futures contract by Cleveland.
+He was waived by the Browns on August 29, but was re-signed to the practice squad two days later.
+On September 30, Mitchell-Paden was elevated to the active roster, but reverted to the practice squad two days later.

-On August 27, 2024, Mitchell-Paden was waived by the Browns.
+Mitchell-Paden signed a reserve/future contract with Cleveland on January 15, 2024.
+On August 27, Mitchell-Paden was waived by the Browns.

 Baltimore Ravens

-Mitchell-Paden was signed to the Baltimore Ravens practice squad on September 16, 2024.
-He signed a reserve/future contract on January 21, 2025.

-On August 26, 2025, Mitchell-Paden was waived by the Ravens as part of final roster cuts and re-signed to the practice squad the next day.
-He was elevated to the active roster and made his first appearance in an NFL game in the Week 1 Sunday Night Football game against the Buffalo Bills where he played 15 snaps.
-One of which included a key block for a Derrick Henry touchdown run.
+Mitchell-Paden was signed to the Baltimore Ravens' practice squad on September 16, 2024.
+He signed a reserve/future contract with Baltimore on January 21, 2025.
+On August 26, Mitchell-Paden was waived by the Ravens as part of final roster cuts; he was re-signed to the practice squad the following day.
+Mitchell-Paden was elevated to the active roster and made his first appearance in an NFL game in the team's Week 1 Sunday Night Football game against the Buffalo Bills, where he played 15 snaps, one of which included a key block for a Derrick Henry touchdown run.
 He was signed to the active roster on September 27.
-On October 23, he was waived.
+On October 23, Mitchell-Paden was waived by the Ravens.

 New Orleans Saints

 On October 24, 2025, Mitchell-Paden was claimed off waivers by the New Orleans Saints.
+He made two appearances for New Orleans, recording one reception for 14 yards.
+On January 2, 2026, Mitchell-Paden was placed on season-ending injured reserve due to a knee injury.

+On August 29, 2026, Mitchell-Paden was waived by the Saints.

+Houston Texans

+On September 1, 2026, Mitchell-Paden was signed to the Houston Texans practice squad.